Communist Party of Nepal: Formation and early years, 1949–1951

 The party was formed by Pushpa Lal Shrestha, a former member of the Nepali National Congress, who had grown disillusioned with the infighting in the party and the willingness to cooperate and make concessions with the Ranas.
 After his resignation from the Nepali National Congress–which would later become the Nepali Congress–he had been inspired by Marxist literary criticism and in April 1949 published a translated version of The Communist Manifesto in the Nepali language.
 There were initial plans to work within the Nepali National Congress as a leftist group or organize as a workers-peasants party but this was eventually scrapped.

 Shrestha who was in Kolkata at the time joined the Marxist Study Circle in Campbell Medical School.
 Keshar Jung Rayamajhi who was studying at Campbell and Man Mohan Adhikari who was studying in Benaras at the time were also members of the group.
 On 22 April 1949, Pushpa Lal became the secretary of an organizing committee which was to become the Communist Party of Nepal.
 The members of the organizing committee at the time were Moti Devi Shrestha, Niranjan Govinda Vaidya, Nar Bahadur Karmacharya and Narayan Bilas Joshi.

 The Central Organising Committee of the CPN published the first issue of the Communist Pachhik Prachar Patra on 15 September 1949 as the manifesto of the CPN.
 The date was symbolic as exactly one hundred and three years ago Jang Bahadur Rana had started the Rana regime in Nepal after orchestrating the Kot massacre.
 The first central committee of the CPN did not include any other members of the original organizing committee except for Shrestha.
 The members of the first central committee were Man Mohan Adhikari, Tulsi Lal Amatya, Shailendra Kumar Upadhyaya, D.P.
 Adhikari and Communist Party of India member Ayodhya Singh.

-The CPN played an important role in the 1951 uprising that overthrew the Rana regime Rana regime.
+The CPN played an important role in the 1951 uprising that overthrew the Rana regime.
 The party was one of the constituents of the United Democratic Front along with smaller communist and leftist groups.
 The UDF organized civil disobedience movements and also demanded the release of political prisoners.